zenstreamz/AIOStreams/README.md

 ### What are the supported formatters?

 The addon can display your results in different formats.
-The two formats available are:
+The formats available are:

 - gdrive:
   Uses the format from this [Stremio GDrive](https://github.com/Viren070/stremio-gdrive-addon) addon